SoujanyaKS18/SoujanyaKS/Exercise-2.md

 4. Calculate the sum of all products listed on the `Power, Batteries & Adapters` section and trigger an alert with the result.

+Ps: On this exercise, you don't need to worry about the mobile and tablet viewports.

 ***

 <figure>